fooplugins/foogallery/README.txt

 1. Upload `foogallery` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You will be redirected to the FooGallery Help page to get your started
+3. You will be redirected to the FooGallery Help page to get started with the best gallery plugin

 == Frequently Asked Questions ==